 - Adjust your dosage

-It’s possible that your sweating is not necessarily a result of the medication itself, but a symptom of opioid withdrawal.
+It’s possible that your sweating is not necessarily a result of the medication itself but a symptom of opioid withdrawal.
 If your Suboxone dosage is too low, it won’t effectively fulfill the brain’s physiological craving for the chemical.
-Talk to your Suboxone doctor to determine if your current dosage needs to be adjusted.
+Locate a suboxone clinic near you or talk to your Suboxone doctor to determine if your current dosage needs to be adjusted.